-There has been no significant change in the number of tropical cyclones since 1981but there has been an intensification of the easterly trade winds in the tropics.
+There has been no significant change in the number of tropical cyclones since 1981.
+An intensification of the easterly trade winds in the tropics.
 Substantial wave runup can be generated either by nearby tropical storms and cyclones both in the vicinity or even more remote from Tuvalu leading to significant impacts for the coastlines of Tuvalu.